 There was rain and thunderstorms to start the 27th, clearing later before patchy rain returned to the south from early afternoon.
 Dry and bright or sunny on the 28th, but clouding over from the south with rain reaching southern coasts by evening.
 Patchy rain over the north on the morning of the 29th cleared but then more widespread showers developed in the afternoon.
 After a warm night, the 30th was a showery day, with the heaviest showers across northern and central parts.
 The 31st started dry but showers developed during the day.

 The first third of May was generally dry and sunny with mostly easterly winds, warm in the west, although cloudier further east, especially near the coast.
 It turned more unsettled between the 12th and 22nd.
 There was a notable hot sunny spell from the 25th to 27th, followed by a thundery breakdown in the south.

-The mean temperature for May was provisionally 1.8 °C above the long-term average, making it the second warmest May (after 2008) in a series from 1910.
+The mean temperature for May was 1.8 °C above the long-term average, making it the second warmest May (after 2008) in a series from 1910.
 Rainfall was generally below normal, with 63% of average overall.
-It was a sunny month except near the east coast, with 125% of average overall, and for Scotland as a whole it was the third sunniest May in a series from 1929.
+It was a sunny month except near the east coast, with 120% of average overall.

 1st to 11th